-The University of Alberta Hospital operates under the Capital Health Authority (CH), one of 17 regional health authorities in Alberta.
-CH serves a population of 816,000 from Edmonton, St Albert, Leduc and Strathcona County, as well as patients from across Alberta in various specialized programs.
+The University of Alberta Hospital operates under Capital Health (CH), one of 9 regional health authorities in Alberta.
+CH serves a population of 1 million from the citites of Edmonton, Fort Saskatchewan, Leduc, St. Albert, Spruce Grove and the Town of Devon as well as the Counties of Leduc, Parkland, Strathcona and Sturgeon (and the communities within their geographic areas) and the communities in the eastern part of Yellowhead County, as well as patients from across Alberta in various specialized programs.
 CH is responsible for all acute care, public health, home care and long-term care in the region.